 State police will have the audited March 8 employment figures from JCC Holding Co., the owner of the casino, available next month.
 They plan to verify the number of casino employees from that date but use salary figures from March 15, the nearest payday, audit director Susan Demouy said.

-The gaming board chose to have state police count the number of full- part-time employees instead of a more complicated measure that would have converted the number of hours worked part-time employees into full-time equivalents.
+The gaming board chose to have state police count the number of full- and part-time employees instead of a more complicated measure that would have converted the number of hours worked by part-time employees into full-time equivalents.

 State police also will record the total amount of money paid to casino employees during the biweekly pay periods that most closely coincide with the month of the revenue report.
-This portion of the report will track the total base wages paid to casino workers, excluding tips the value of benefits.
+This portion of the report will track the total base wages paid to casino workers, excluding tips and the value of benefits.

-The combination of the number of jobs the amount of wages should give an accurate picture of what’s happening at the casino.
+The combination of the number of jobs and the amount of wages should give an accurate picture of what’s happening at the casino.
 If Harrah’s keeps lots of employees on the employment rolls but doesn’t give them many hours, payroll numbers should reveal it.